Short-track speed skating at the 1994 Winter Olympics – Men's 1000 metres: Finals

-The four qualifying skaters competed in Final A, while four others raced for 5th place in Final B. Derrick Campbell failed to finish the final, not completing the sufficient number of laps, and Nicky Gooch was disqualified, so the winner of the B final, Marc Gagnon was awarded the bronze medal.
+The four qualifying skaters competed in Final A, while four others raced for 5th place in Final B. Having left the track early due to a lap counting error, Derrick Campbell failed to finish the final, not completing the sufficient number of laps, and Nicky Gooch was disqualified, so the winner of the B final, Marc Gagnon was awarded the bronze medal.